Kanatal

-Kanatal is a small village and a hill station in the state of Uttarakhand, India.
-Kanatal is 78 km from Dehradun (capital of the State Uttarakhand), 38 km from Mussoorie and 12 km from Chamba.
+Kanatal is a small village that is a hill station in the state of Uttarakhand, India.
+Kanatal is 78 km from Dehradun (capital of the State Uttarakhand), 38 km from Mussoorie and 18 km from Chamba.
 It is on the Chamba-Mussoorie road and nearly 300 km from Delhi.

 History

-Kanatal's history dates back to some decades when a small lake also known as “taal” or pond had dried up.
-When it dried up, people began to refer to it as kaana taal.
-The name of the nearby area is Kanatal.
-In Hindi, the word kaana usually refers to a dry well or pond.

 Surkanda Devi is a temple in Kaddukhal, dedicated to Sati.
 Surkanda is where the head of Sati had fallen after Shiva carried her on his trishool after she set herself on fire.
-The temple is known for its architectural beauty and its location – perched at an altitude 2,700 meters that offers a 360 degree view of the surrounding region along with the Himalayan mountains.
-This temple is 8 km on the road to Mussoorie to Kaddukhal.